Data Quality Metric Library

 |

-The percentage of the number of sign records located within the extents of the road as defined in the carriageway table and with a location and an offset less than 40m (when recorded) or with a recorded GPS location, a height >=50mm and <=5000mm (when recorded), a width >=100mm and <=5000mm (when recorded), and condition date >= installation date (when recorded).
+The percentage of the number of "in use" sign records located within the extents of the road and with a location and an offset less than 40m (when recorded), a height >=50mm and <=5000mm (when recorded), a width >=100mm and <=5000mm (when recorded), and condition date >= installation date (when recorded).

 Paired with: LIGHTS4, RAIL3